dat4engr/py/data_apps/weather_app/README.md

 # weather_app.py
-This Python app was made to collect OpenWeatherMap data using the free API key from my IP's location and save it to a json file which I will used for forecasting and served as a practice.
+The Python app was made to collect weather data using the OpenWeatherMap API key from my location and save it to a json file for weather forecasting.
 You can get the API key for free by registering.

 ### App requirements:
-Python >= 3.11.7, pyttsx3, requests, datetime, geocoder, and json packages.
-OpenWeatherMap API key.
+Python >= 3.11.7, geocoder, pyowm, datetime, json, and OpenWeatherMap.